chriskrycho/v4.chriskrycho.com/content/2018-some-closing-thoughts.md

 ### Work

 As I close in on the end of the first decade of my career, I’m [thinking a lot][career] about what I want the next decade of my career to look like.
 I don’t expect to be able to figure it all out ahead of time, of course.
 At the same time, I’m resolved to find opportunities that align more with my values and the general aims for my career I’ve started developing.
+As I suggested above, I've found that I'm not on the same page as, well, *most* businesses about how to approach a great many questions.
+There is no short-term fix for this; but in the longer-term I want to have enough independence to do things more in line with my ["winning slowly"][ws] view of the world.

 [career]: https://www.chriskrycho.com/2018/career-trajectory.html